There Is Nothing Wrong With "As a user" Approach

 Make hypothesis, not assumptions

-On the other hand, if you are targeting a particular audience or know your customers from google analytics report, then it makes sense to announce that.
-It is so much clearer to tell your team that our customers mostly are women from western Europe, age from 25 to 36.
+People are bad at assuming things.
+Developers are even worse!
+What happens when people assume different things? they fail expectations, they misunderstand each other and tend to work in different directions.
+What goes through your head when you say “customer”?
+You immediately know that all the most important fact about the person is that he/she is looking to make a purchase.
+Can you distinguish the 32 year old man from a 46 year old lady on your website?
+So, why encourage your engineers or designers to assume that?
+They will, most likely, each assume something different.
+On the other hand, if you are targeting a particular demographic or know your customers through google analytics, it makes sense to announce that.
+It is so much clearer to tell your team that our customers women from western Europe, age from 25 to 36.
 Then, just reference this audience as a customer.
 Validate the information about your audience, not assume.

 Nobody wants to submit forms